hellohaptik/docs_haptik/docs/bot-builder/basic/bot-prompt-trigger.md

     - ![sample_bot_prompt](../assets/new_bot_prompts/prompt-variations.png "Adding Variants")

-## PS
+## Please note
-- Make sure to understand the needs of users and customer before creating your bot prompts.
+> - If a Bot prompt is displayed (with or without QRs) and the user clicks on the `Let's Chat` button, the SDK will behave as if the user had clicked the _Bot Prompt Title_.
-- After making changes in Bot Prompt, wait upto 6 hours for the change to reflect.
+- After making changes for the Bot Prompt, **wait upto 6 hours** for them to reflect.